godspeedsystems/gs_doc/docs/microservices/datasources/elasticgraph/elasticgraph.md

 ```

 _Note_: `../../elasticgraph` is the path to where you have cloned `elasticgraph` repository, so please make change accordingly.
+**Note**

+To run these commands, you will need to have the ElasticGraph source code.
+Navigate to the root directory of ElasticGraph and execute the following command.
 **Creating the mapping in Elasticsearch**

 To create the mapping for the first time, run the following command: